gwtproject/gwt-site/src/main/markdown/eco/eco-system.md

-# GWT Eco System
+# GWT Ecosystem

-Today, the GWT eco system is not only that, what comes with the framework.
+Today, the GWT ecosystem is not only what comes with the framework.
 Usually, projects use a lot of third party dependencies to improve there development experience, add features or prefer a different approach to do things.

 But, before we start a little history of GWT, the current state and a foresight: